jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-environment.md

 [jupyterlab]: https://jupyterlab.readthedocs.io

-There are two things to customize, when picking the user interface to launch for users:
+To pick a user interface to launch by default for users, two customization items need to be set:

-1. the user interface (UI)
+1. the preferred default user interface (UI)
 2. the server program to launch

-There are two main Jupyter server implementations.
-_Most_ deployments will not see a difference, but there can be issues for certain server extensions.
+There are two main Jupyter server implementations (_Most deployments will not see a difference, but there can be issues for certain server extensions.
+If unsure, new applications should choose `jupyter_server`._):

 1. the modern `jupyter server`, which is launched when you use `jupyter lab` or other recent Jupyter applications, and